commana/brent-lang/README.md

 # Brent-Lang

-A small experiment with writing an interpreter for a lisp-like language.
+A small experiment with writing an interpreter/compiler for a lisp-like language.

 ## Example